Mangopay/mangopay2-php-sdk/README.md

     $accounts = $api->Users->GetBankAccounts($john->Id, $pagination);

-Sample usage of Mango Pay SDK installed with Composer in a Symfony project
+Sample usage of MangoPay SDK installed with Composer in a Symfony project
 -------------------------------------------------
-You can integrate Mango Pay features in a Service in your Symfony project.
+You can integrate MangoPay features in a Service in your Symfony project.

 MangoPayService.php :